Residency Programme

 The Hepworth Wakefield - A major art gallery in Wakefield, with outstanding exhibitions and collections of modern and contemporary art, in a new David Chipperfield building.

-The Baltic Centre for Contemporary Art - One of the largest contemporary art spaces in the UK, situated on the Gateshead Quayside, presenting major national and international exhibitions across four floors, with spectacular views over the Tyne.
+The Baltic Centre for Contemporary Art - One of the largest contemporary art spaces in the UK, situated on the Gateshead Quayside, presenting major national and international exhibitions across four floors.

-Harewood House - A magnificent 18th-century country house near Leeds with interiors by Robert Adam, surrounded by Capability Brown-designed landscape gardens and hosting a programme of contemporary art alongside its historic collections.
+Harewood House - An 18th-century country house near Leeds with interiors by Robert Adam, surrounded by Capability Brown-designed landscape gardens and hosting a programme of contemporary art alongside its historic collections.

 Middlesbrough Institute of Modern Art (MIMA) - An art gallery and museum presenting modern and contemporary art alongside a significant permanent collection, with a strong commitment to engaging the local community.

-The Bowes Museum - A French château in the beautiful surroundings of Barnard Castle, housing a world-class collection of European fine and decorative arts including works by Goya, El Greco and Canaletto.
+The Bowes Museum - A French château in Barnard Castle, housing a world-class collection of European fine and decorative arts including works by Goya, El Greco and Canaletto.

 Shandy Hall - The former home of Laurence Sterne, author of Tristram Shandy, in Coxwold, North Yorkshire, a place of great literary and architectural character, housing the world's most complete collection of Sterne's published works.

-Laing Art Gallery - Newcastle's principal fine art gallery, housing an important collection of British paintings, sculpture and decorative arts from the 18th century to the present day.
+Laing Art Gallery - Newcastle's most long-established public art gallery, housing an important collection of British paintings, sculpture and decorative arts from the 18th century to the present day.

 Durham Cathedral - One of the great Romanesque buildings of Europe and a UNESCO World Heritage Site.